fox32-arch/fox32/docs/io_bus.md

 ## 0x80000600-0x80000680: Audio

-The audio controller manages 4 PCM audio channels and sums them together to get the final audio output.
+The audio controller manages 8 PCM audio channels and sums them together to get the final audio output.
 The controller has a maximum output rate of 48kHz and can handle 8-bit/16-bit PCM samples at any physical address in memory.

-All of the channel registers for the 4 channels are accessed at $00-$3f.
+All of the channel registers for the 8 channels are accessed at $00-$7F.
 The upper nibble determines the channel number, while the lower number determines the register.

-The range between $40-$7f is unused, and any reads here will return a 0.
-The remaining range from $81-$ff is also unused and reserved for future expansions.
+The range from $81-$FF is unused and reserved for future expansions.

+Each channel has 3 volume controls: the channel volume, the left volume and the right volume.
+The channel is scaled by the channel volume (0-127), then it is scaled according to the left and right volumes (both 0-255).

- offset (X = 0...3) | description
+ offset (X = 0...7) | description
 --------------------|------------------
   0xX0              | audio channel X sample start 0xX1              | audio channel X sample end